Giants vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and the San Francisco Giants take on Steven Kwan and the Cleveland Guardians at Oracle Park on Tuesday, at 9:45 PM ET.
+Jose Ramirez and the Cleveland Guardians will look to knock off Mike Yastrzemski and the San Francisco Giants on Wednesday at 3:45 PM ET at Oracle Park.

-Oddsmakers list the Giants as -150 favorites on the moneyline, while giving the underdog Guardians +125 moneyline odds.
-The over/under for the matchup has been set at 8.5 runs.
+The favored Giants have -135 moneyline odds against the underdog Guardians, who are listed at +110.
+The total for the matchup has been listed at 8.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.